SageData-OOD/tap-google-analytics-ua/README.md

-# tap-google-analytics
+# tap-google-analytics-ua

 This tap is currently under development, and incomplete.

 ---

-Copyright &copy; 2019 Stitch
+Copyright &copy; 2022 Sagedata